PACNOLOGY/Easy-PDFs/README.md

 <img src=https://imgur.com/0pY0JwZ.png>

 Once we have all our layers visible and a size we like, we're now going to make the PDF.
-To do this, we simply click "export" or "export as..." and navigate to where we want to save our new PDF, then set the filename to "<filename>.pdf.
+To do this, we simply click "export" or "export as..." and navigate to where we want to save our new PDF, then set the filename to "<filename>.pdf".

 <img src=https://imgur.com/y8GvNGk.png>